sonali-sohoni/workday-scheduler/README.md

 * WHEN I click the save button for that timeblock THEN the text for that event is saved in local storage
 * WHEN I refresh the page THEN the saved events persist
 * User also has option to go back and start the game again or clear the previous scores.
+* Additional  - Project also display current time slot as well as tasks due soon.

 ## Objectives
 * Understand and implement basic concepts of JS ,jQuery, Event delegations using jQuery,BootStap